zeropaper/web/src/pages/blog/modern-application-architecture.md

 ---
-published: true
 path: '/modern-application-architecture/'
-title: 'Ory and Modern Application Architecture'
-metaTitle: 'Modern application architecture at ORY'
 publishedAt: '2020-09-03'
 author: 'Lee Atchison'

+title: >
+  Ory and Modern Application Architecture

 subtitle: >
   From monoliths to service-based architectures

 overline: >
-  Modern application architecture
+  Modern Application Architecture

 teaser: >
-  A short introduction into modern application architecture
+  A short introduction into modern application architecture and ORY's thinking and philosophy around software development.

-metaDescription: >
-  How ORY builds modern application architecture

-category: Article
 ---

-## Motivation

 Modern software requires the use of modern application architectures.
 Modern application architectures require moving away from monolithic systems and using